 We may hear advice from people with good intentions and those who had “good experiences” with certain foods, products, or herbs.
 Everything from pineapple core to Mexican insects to bone broths have been suggested to boost “fertility.”
 Claims on TV from vitamin companies also suggest they can help improve egg or sperm quality.
 Many products are unregulated, which makes purity, dosing, and effectiveness highly questionable.
 Some commonly used herbal remedies such as dong qi, black cohosh, red clover, and St. John’s wort, which may be taken for other conditions, may be detrimental if trying to achieve pregnancy and can interfere with fertility medications.
 It is important to let your doctor know of all supplements that you take.
 Just because it is herbal and natural doesn’t make it safe in all situations.

-To learn more about seeking a fertility evaluation or to schedule an appointment with one of our physicians, please contact our New Patient Center at 1-877-971-7755 or click here to complete this simple form.
+To learn more or to schedule an appointment with one of our physicians, please contact our New Patient Center at 1-877-971-7755 or complete this simple form.